 Sharing Hardware Components

-The following instructions explain how to publish company_model in your project folder’s ScopeFoundryHW directory.
-We recommend the following folder structure.
-Use ScopeFoundry.tools to generate the folder structure.
+The following instructions explain how to publish company_model in your project folder’s ScopeFoundryHW directory using Git.

 ├── company_model_hw.py